awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-permissions-for-sns-notifications.md

 ## Specifying an Existing Topic for Sending Notifications<a name="specifying-an-existing-topic-for-sns-notifications"></a>

-You can manually add the permissions to your topic policy in the Amazon SNS console and then specify the topic in the CloudTrail console\.
+You can manually add the permissions for an Amazon SNS topic to your topic policy in the Amazon SNS console and then specify the topic in the CloudTrail console\.

 **To manually update an SNS topic policy**